Current Graduate Fellows

 National Defense Science and Engineering Graduate Fellowship

-Vidya Vishwanathan is a second year Ph.D. candidate from Aldie, Virginia.
+Vidya Vishwanathan is a third year Ph.D. candidate from Aldie, Virginia.
 She graduated with a BS in aerospace engineering from Virginia Tech in 2018.

 Vishwanathan has been active on campus, co-founding the Society of Women in Aviation and Space Exploration (SWASE), serving as a member of the AIAA (VT Chair 2016-2017), and Sigma Gamma Tau (VT VP, 2016-2018).